Logo

 8. Launch and Monitor (Start in 1 day, ongoing)

 Your CRM system will evolve with your business.
-Continuous feedback helps to keep it aligned with your needs.
+Continuous feedback helps keep it aligned with your needs.

 Challenges in CRM System Implementation and How to Fix Them